SpeedyWeather/SpeedyWeather.jl/README.md

 ## Example use

 SpeedyWeather.jl is currently developed.
 Some things work, some don't.
 Stay tuned.
-Here is a teaser picture of some barotropic vorticity
+Here is a teaser picture of some barotropic vorticity, simulated at T341 spectral resolution in single precision.

 ![vor](docs/img/barotropic_vorticity.png?raw=true "First simulation of barotropic vorticity with SpeedyWeather.jl")